Baguuc/authoric/docs/routes.md

 Query parameters:
 + session_token - Required, token of login session retrieved from POST /user route

+---

 ## Event

+### POST /events/users/register
+Insert a UserRegister event into database.

+Json parameters:
++ login - Required, login of the user to create
++ password - Required, password of the user to create
++ details - Required, details of the user to create

+### POST /events/users/register/commit
+Commit a UserRegister event

+Json parameters:
++ id - Required, id of the event to commit
++ key - Required, key of the event to commit

+### POST /events/users/register/cancel
+Cancel a UserRegister event

+Json parameters:
++ id - Required, id of the event to commit
++ key - Required, key of the event to commit

+### POST /events/users/login
+Insert a UserLogin event into database.

+Json parameters:
++ login - Required, login of the user to login
++ password - Required, password of the user to login

-### POST /events/{id}
+### POST /events/users/login/commit
-Commits an event with specified ID.
+Commit a UserLogin event

-Query parameters:
+Json parameters:
++ id - Required, id of the event to commit
-+ key - key returned while creating the event
++ key - Required, key of the event to commit

-### DELETE /events/{id}
+### POST /events/users/login/cancel
-Cancels an event with specified ID.
+Cancel a UserLogin event

-Query parameters:
+Json parameters:
++ id - Required, id of the event to commit
-+ key - key returned while creating the event
++ key - Required, key of the event to commit

-### GET /user/permissions/{permission_name}
+### POST /events/users/delete
-Check if current user has specified permission
+Insert a UserDelete event into database.

-Query parameters:
+Json parameters:
-+ session_token - Required, token of login session retrieved from POST /user route
++ login - Required, login of the user to login

+### POST /events/users/delete/commit
+Commit a Userdelete event

+Json parameters:
++ id - Required, id of the event to commit
++ key - Required, key of the event to commit

+### POST /events/users/delete/cancel
+Cancel a Userdelete event

+Json parameters:
++ id - Required, id of the event to commit
++ key - Required, key of the event to commit